BhoumikPawar/resume/README.md

      Currently pursuing an MBA at Chandigarh University with a specialization in
      <span class="highlight">Logistics & Supply Chain Management</span>
      and a minor in <span class="highlight">Business Analytics</span>.
-     Hands-on experience in data-driven projects and tools for supply chain optimization.</p>
+     Hands-on experience in data-driven projects and tools for supply chain optimization. 🚀</p>

   <p>Proficient in
      <span class="highlight">Linux (Debian)</span>,